EthanB1/ai-agentic-trial-screener/README.md

 ## LLM Security Measures

 1. **Input Sanitization**:
-   - Implements rigorous sanitization of all inputs before processing by the LLM to prevent prompt injection attacks.
+   - Implements sanitization of all inputs before processing by the LLM to prevent prompt injection attacks.
    - Utilizes the `sanitize_input()` function in `app/utils/input_sanitizer.py` to clean user inputs.

 2. **Output Filtering**:
-   - Implements strict output parsing and filtering to ensure only relevant and safe information is processed.
+   - Implements input and output parsing and filtering to ensure only relevant and safe information is processed.
    - Uses the `_parse_matching_response()` method in `app/services/anthropic_service.py` to validate and filter LLM outputs.

 3. **Rate Limiting**: